ViperRedBulLs/DjangoCRUD/README.md

 # Django CRUD
 Create Read Update Delete Database(CRUD).
-With using [Python Django Framework](https://djangoproject.com)
+With using [Python Django Framework](https://djangoproject.com).

+This application has been designed with a simple and good User Interface using [Bootstrap 5](https://getbootstrap.com) and [jQuery](https://jquery.com) which enhances the appearance of the web

 ## Download and Install
 To download and install you must install requirement first.